john-org/2-react-Intro/readme.md

 ReactDOM.render(elem, rootElement);
 ```

-Notice that in order for React to work the components need to be in a container.
+Notice that in order for React to work the components need to be inside some sort of container.

 This produces an error: